cubasve/Hangman/README.md

 May the odds be in your favor.
 Have fun!

+Background information:
+1. Computer generates a random word and presents it to the player in the form of dashes.
+2. The player tries to guess what letter
-Background information: Users typically start with vowels first (e.g. A, E, I, O, U) since they are present in most words.
+Users typically start with vowels first (e.g. A, E, I, O, U) since they are present in most words.
 Then, use their judgment to decipher what the word could be.

 Screenshots of game: